A small sample of some of our work

 How To Anneal Copper

-The copper should be clean and bright, otherwise oxides will form and become embedded in the surface on heat-up, and should be warmed up with a blow-lamp (a kitchen stove will do this at a push) generally rather than at a specific point, although copper tends to spread heat quickly through the metal.
+The copper should be clean and bright, otherwise oxides will form and become embedded in the surface on heat-up, and should be warmed up with whats known in the UK as a blow-lamp - sometimes known as a blowtorch elsewhere (a kitchen stove will do this at a push for copper) generally rather than at a specific point, although copper tends to spread heat quickly through the metal.

 Once a background heat is produced, when the metal shows different colours radiating away from the heat source, then you are looking for a dark red (plum colour) reaching the part you want annealing – it’s like the colours of the rainbow moving from blue through to bright red as the hottest.